 Myth: When you carry a baby boy, your right breast is bigger than the left one.

 Fact: Hormonal changes during pregnancy improve the blood flow and cause changes in the breast tissue that make them feel bigger.
-Breasts tend to swell as they prepare for breast milk supply to nurture your baby after Breasts tend to swell as the pregnancy proceeds and this swelling helps prepare for breast milk supply to nurture your baby after birth (10).
+Breasts tend to swell as the pregnancy proceeds, which helps prepare for breast milk supply to nurture your baby after birth (11).
 However, there is no evidence of breast changes being linked to the sex of the baby.

 9. Cold feet